Mode mapping Q > 500 000 photonic crystal nanocavities using free carrier absorption: Results

 \subsection{Fundamental mode-gap resonance: vertical cross section}

+Fig.~\ref{fig:InputModeVertical}(a) shows a two-dimensional NPMS measurement of the fundamental mode-gap cavity yielding an image of the mode profile.
+The NPMS measurement is performed with a 0.5~$\mu$m pump spot, the signal plotted is the pump induced redshift of the sharp right hysteresis edge of the cavity lineshape, see Fig.~\ref{fig:sources}(b,f).
+The inset of the pump spot shows that the resolution of our measurement is close to the beam size of our spatial probe.

-Fig.~\ref{fig:InputModeVertical}(a) shows the optical mode profile of the 3D FDTD-simulated mode-gap resonance that we use to generate the theoretical NPMS obtained profile.
-The vertical line scan goes through the center of the mode-gap resonator as depicted in Fig.~\ref{fig:InputModeVertical}(b).
+Fig.~\ref{fig:InputModeVertical}(b) shows the optical mode profile of the 3D FDTD-simulated mode-gap resonance that we use to generate the theoretical NPMS obtained profile.
+The vertical line scan goes through the center of the mode-gap resonator as depicted in Fig.~\ref{fig:InputModeVertical}(c).
+While with our current pump spot size we do not experimentally resolve the standing wave fringes of the FDTD calculated mode, we do observe an elliptical mode profile.

 In Fig.~\ref{fig:VerticalScan} we show the experimental and theoretical NPMS vertical line scan of the mode-gap resonance profile, performed with a 0.5~$\mu$m FWHM pump spot.
 This was done for three increasing probe energies to investigate the response of the mode in both the linear and nonlinear regime, effectively increasing FCA.
 We observe a nearly perfect agreement between the experimentally measured and numerically calculated profiles.
 A full list of the fit parameters and constants used in the model can be found in Appendix~\ref{AppxB:SimulationParameters}.
 All fits are found by manually adjusting four fit parameters, as an automated fit procedure failed to converge in a reasonable number of iterations, especially as each iteration requires a time-intensive calculation.